 - Darkon a documentary film chronicling the club of the same name.

 - The Wild Hunt is about a fantasy LARP (a Canadian group, so more like the Russian style) where jealousy and personal issues between the players result in things going hideously wrong.
 Some folks view it as the Mazes and Monsters of LARP, but the LARP setting has little to do with the conflict, which is all about a relationship triangle.

 - Monster Camp, another documentary this one of the Seattle branch of Alliance.

 - Knights of Badassdom is about LARPers who accidentally summon demons into the real world and then have to battle them.

 - Unicorn City is about a group of table-top gamers.
 The main character Voss is trying to get a job at Warlocks of the Beach, but needs to show he has leadership skills.
 So, having never heard of LARP, he tricks his friends into proving his leadership skills by creating "Unicorn City" together, a LARP camp (although noone ever says the word LARP) a plan which both succeeds brilliantly and fails miserably at different points.

 - The protagonists of Shakma are playing a puzzle-oriented LARP before the eponymous killer baboon makes itself known.

 - The Larry Niven and Steven Barnes series Dream Park, which was something of a Trope Codifier for the medium.

 - In The Dresden Files short story "It's My Birthday Too", the action takes place in a mall that's been rented for a LARP very similar to Minds Eye Theater.
-Ironically one of the people in it is Thomas, Harry's brother who is a vampire.
+Ironically one of the people participating is Thomas, who is a vampire.